 Intermediate Workout

-- Flat Cable Bench Press - 4x8 reps
+Flat Cable Bench Press |

-- Incline Cable Bench Press - 4x8 reps
+Incline Cable Bench Press |

 Advanced Workout

-If you want the challenge and are ready to maximize your chest development, check out the advanced option—it’s more intense and is better suited for experienced individuals.
+If you want the challenge and are ready to maximize your chest development, check out the advanced option ... it’s more intense and is better suited for experienced individuals.

-Give These Cable Chest Exercises a Go!
+Give These Cable Machine Chest Workouts a Go!

 Your chest is a big muscle group in the upper body, and it makes sense why so many people want to build it up.
 It can really make a difference in how you look, and is a major mover in helping your upper body produce a lot of force.

 Many people think free weights are the only way to go when it comes to getting quality results, but that just isn't true.
 While they really are a great option, there are plenty of ways to strengthen and build your chest.
-All of the cable exercises listed above can help to take your chest gains to the next level!
+All of the cable exercises listed above can help take your chest gains to the next level!

 ...But that's only if you do everything else necessary to see results.
 It takes a lot more than just doing the right exercises.